dolittle-obsolete/Learning/readme.md

 cd DolittleQuickstart
 ```

-To create a ne application using the CLI tool, we will use the dolittle create application command.
+To create a new application using the CLI tool, we will use the dolittle create application command.
 ```console
 dolittle create application DolittleQuickstart
 ```